linusreM/Longan-RISC-V-examples/README.md

 ## Using the examples

-All of the code that's different between the project is inside the **src/app.c** file.
-All of the projects has an individual README.md explaining the program.
+All of the code that's different between the projects is inside the **src/app.c** file.
+All of the projects has an individual README.md which explains the program.

+### Opening

 Use PlatformIO to open a project, just open the PIO home page, then press open project and navigate to one of the example directories.